Jeannette zu Fürstenberg

-Jeannette Catherine, Hereditary Princess zu Fürstenberg (née Griesel; born 10 September 1982) is a German businesswoman and entrepreneur.
+Jeannette Catherine Prinzessin zu Fürstenberg (née Griesel; born 10 September 1982) is a German businesswoman and entrepreneur.

 Early life and education

-Zu Fürstenberg was born on 10 September 1982 in Munich, Bavaria.
-Her family is originally from Duisburg and owns the measuring technology company Krohne Messtechnik.
-She studied communications and economics at university in Munich.
-She studied economics in London and Paris, graduating with a master's degree from the ESCP/EAP.
+Zu Fürstenberg was born as a daughter of Ghislaine Elsbeth Cecile Rademacher-Dubbick and her husband Peer Griesel - the paternal family is originally from Duisburg and owns the measuring technology company Krohne Messtechnik.

+Zu Fürstenberg studied communications and economics at the University of Munich, also economics in London and Paris, graduating with a master's degree from the ESCP Business School.
 She completed a doctorate in business administration with a focus in entrepreneurship and art during the Renaissance at the Free University of Berlin.

 Career

 She has worked for Ernst & Young, Synthesis, and AXA.
 She is founding partner of La Famiglia VC, a European-based venture capital fund investing in early stage tech companies across Europe and the US.
 Jeannette zu Fürstenberg has been active in the start-up ecosystem as Co-Founder, investor and advisor since 2013.

 In 2011, zu Fürstenberg and her husband founded "Fürstenberg Zeitgenössisch".
 The project consists of a fellowship programme, annual temporary exhibitions and the establishment of a small collection.
 The focus is on young, emerging artists who have distinguished themselves in recent years through new concepts and languages of form and have in this context become the focus of international discourse.

+La Famiglia merged with American VC firm General Catalyst in 2023, after which zu Fürstenberg became a managing director at the latter, overseeing its European business.

+Zu Fürstenberg sits on the board of German defense unicorn Helsing and French LLM unicorn Mistral AI.